-UPDATE May 19th, 2017 Free Unlimited Supercharging when Purchasing a New (or Inventory) Model S or Model X with a Referral Code
+UPDATE October 19th, 2018 6 months of FREE Supercharging when Purchasing a New (or Inventory) Model S or Model X, and NOW all Model 3 orders with a Referral Code

-If you travel away from home frequently, this offer could save you plenty of money.
+Beginning October 19th, each Tesla owner can refer 5 friends to get 6 months of free Supercharging credit with a new Model 3, S or X purchase (or lease).
+If you travel away from home frequently, this offer could save you plenty.
 CLICK HERE for Tesla's Supercharger map locations.

 UPDATE August 23rd, 2016 New Tesla Model S Now the Quickest Production Car in the World The new Model S P100D with Ludicrous mode is the third fastest accelerating production car ever produced, with a 0-60 mph time of 2.5* seconds.
 However, both the LaFerrari and the Porsche 918 Spyder were limited run, million dollar vehicles and cannot be bought new.
 While those cars are small two seaters with very little luggage space, the pure electric, all-wheel drive Model S P100D has four doors, seats up to 5 adults plus 2 children and has exceptional cargo capacity.

 The 100 kWh battery also increases range substantially to an estimated 315 miles on the EPA cycle and 613 km on the NEDC cycle, making it the first to go beyond 300 miles and the longest range production electric vehicle by far.